Squares of Savannah, Georgia: Oglethorpe Square

-Upper New Square was laid out in 1742 and was later renamed in honor of Georgia founder General James Oglethorpe, although his statue is located in Chippewa Square, to the southwest.
+Upper New Square was laid out in 1742 and was later renamed in honor of Georgia founder General James Oglethorpe.
+His statue is located in Chippewa Square, to the southwest.

 The home of Georgia's first Royal Governor, John Reynolds, was located on the southeastern trust lot (now a parking lot of The Presidents' Quarters Inn) overlooking the square.
 Reynolds arrived in Savannah October 29, 1754.

 The residences of the Royal Surveyors of Georgia and South Carolina were located on the northeastern trust lots, the site of today's Owens–Thomas House.
 The Presidents' Quarters Inn, a 16-room historic bed and breakfast, is located on the southeastern trust lots.

 The square contains a pedestal honoring Moravian missionaries who arrived at the same time as John Wesley and settled in Savannah from 1735 to 1740, before resettling in Pennsylvania.

 A Savannah veterans’ group had unsuccessfully proposed erecting a memorial to veterans of World War II in Oglethorpe Square (which was installed on River Street).

 The Unitarian Universalist Church was originally based on the square, prior to its move to the western side of Troup Square in 1860.

 The 1790s

 Savannah grew rapidly in the late 18th century and six new wards were established in the 1790s alone, including the four that now comprise the northeastern quadrant of the Historic District.
 The new wards expanded the grid by one unit to the west and by two to the east.
-Due to space restrictions these new wards are slightly narrower east-to-west than the original six.
+Due to space restrictions these new wards are slightly narrower laterally than the original six.

 Washington Square

 Built in 1790, Washington Square was named in 1791 for the first President of the United States, who visited Savannah in that year.
 It was one of only two squares named to honor a then-living person; Troup Square was the other.

 Washington Square was the site of the Trustees' Garden.

 The square was once the site of massive New Year's Eve bonfires; these were discontinued in the 1950s.

-In 1964 Savannah Landscape Architect Clermont Huger Lee and Mills Bee Lane Jr. planned and initiated a project to close the fire lane, add North Carolina bluestone pavers, initiate the use of different paving materials, install water cisterns, and lastly install new walks, benches, lighting, and plantings.
+In 1964, Savannah Landscape Architect Clermont Huger Lee and Mills Bee Lane Jr. planned and initiated a project to close the fire lane, add North Carolina bluestone pavers, initiate the use of different paving materials, install water cisterns, and lastly install new walks, benches, lighting, and plantings.